 Note that the best choice for your situation might not be the model we ranked the highest, so pay attention to the differentiating features between them instead of taking our rankings at face value.

-Highlights: low energy usage and a durable stainless steel based design.
+Highlights: Low energy usage and a durable stainless steel design, with no plastic parts coming into contact with your coffee!

 The Presto 02811 is a 12-Cup (or 8-cup) Stainless Steel Coffee Maker that costs less than $60 and comes with a 2-year warranty.
 You can brew 2-12 cups, with a cup a minute, and keep the whole pot piping hot for hours on end.
 A handy signal light indicates when the coffee is ready, and the insulated design is energy efficient and has a classic, timeless aesthetic that will fit with any kitchen.